florianziegler/whereabouts/readme.txt

 2. Activate the "Whereabouts" plugin in the WordPress administration interface.

-3. Go to "Settings" -> "Whereabouts" and activate "Use Google to get location data" and set the "API Request Language".
+3. Go to "Settings" -> "Whereabouts" and activate "Use Google to get location data", enter you API key and set the "API Request Language".

 4. On the dashboard, set your location.